adamkurth/reborn_dev/doc/source/installation.rst

 Getting Started
 ===============

-The following suggestions should work on Linux or MacOS.
-We have not thoroughly tested reborn on MS Windows (but you might find `git bash <https://gitforwindows.org/>`_ to be helpful on Windows).

 In principle, setting up reborn should be as simple as including the base directory of the reborn git repository in your python path.
 You'll probably find that you need to install some dependencies, but all of them are known to install easily with pip or conda (however, there may be some extra steps to enable GPU computations -- see the relevant section